Les Mignons: The Duel of the Mignons

-This meaningless loss of life impressed itself on the public imagination.
-Henry III was so angered that he banned dueling in France on penalty of death.
+This fruitless and avoidable loss of life impressed itself on the public imagination and led to reform.
 Jean Passerat wrote an elegy, Plaintes de Cléophon, on the occasion.
 In the political treatise Le Theatre de France (1580) the duel was invoked as "the day of the pigs" who "killed each other in the precinct of Saint Paul, serving him in the Muscovite manner".
 Michel de Montaigne decried the event as une image de lâcheté, "an image of cowardice", and Pierre Brantôme connected it with the deplorable spread of the Italian and Gascon manners at Henry's court.
-The incident accelerated the estrangement between the two Henrys.
+King Henry III himself was so angered that he thenceforth banned dueling in France on penalty of death.